-- Choose File → New Object from the Tabletop menu.
+- 1. Choose File $\rightarrow$ New Object from the Tabletop menu.
 The New Object window appears. - 2.
-Select PDBASE from the Type drop-down-list. - From the Pmodule drop-down list, select the Product Module to which the object will belong.
+Select PDBASE from the Type drop-down-list. - 3.
+From the Pmodule drop-down list, select the Product Module to which the object will belong.
 Only Product Modules that are associated with the currently selected Workspace Module appear in the list. - 4.
-Enter the object group and level in the Group and Level fields. - Enter an object name in the Object field.
-The object name that you enter for the new PDBASE object will be used as the logical database name when it Roundtable connects to it. - 6.
-Choose the Save Record button.
+Enter the object group in the Group field. - 5.
+Enter an object name in the Object field.
+The object name that you enter for the new PDBASE object will be used as the logical database name when Roundtable connects to it.

+6. Choose the Save Record button.
 The following dialog box appears with the object name that you entered: